panda3d/panda3d-docs/programming/physics/bullet/vehicles.rst

 task, and keeping the current steering angle around somewhere in a variable.

 Here we use a very simple model of controlling the steering angle.
-If 'turnLeft' or 'turnRight' keys are pressed the sterring angle will increase/decrease at a constant rate, until a maximum steering angle is achieved.
+If 'turnLeft' or 'turnRight' keys are pressed the steering angle will increase/decrease at a constant rate, until a maximum steering angle is achieved.
 No relaxation is applied.
 Therefor we also define constants for the maximum steering angle (here: steeringClamp) and the rate at which the steering angle increases/decreases